bluefoxr/COINr/paper/paper.md

 ## Existing tools

-Although it is hard to say for sure which tools are mostly used for constructing composite indicators, from the experience of the authors, the majority of CIs are built using Excel, although in some cases the data processing may be done partially or entirely in R, Python or similar.
+Although it is hard to say for sure which tools are mostly used for constructing composite indicators, from the experience of the authors, the majority of CIs are built using Microsoft Excel, although in some cases the data processing may be done partially or entirely in R, Python or similar.

 Some dedicated tools exist however: in Excel, the *COIN Tool* is a spreadsheet-based system which allows users to build and analyse a composite indicator [@COINTool].
 In Matlab, there are some packages addressing specific parts of index development: the *CIAO* package uses a nonlinear regression and optimisation approach to tune weights to agree with expert opinions [@CIAOtool].
 In R there is an existing package for composite indicator development, called **compind** [@compindPackage].
 This has some sophisticated tools for weighting, particularly relating to data envelopment analysis approaches, as well as a number of aggregation functions.
 However, this is arguably more a toolbox of useful functions for constructing composite indicators, and gives no special consideration to hierarchical structures, uncertainty and sensitivity analysis, and so on.